 VI.
-Recruitment Qualifications Education: A university degree in one of the following fields is required: public health/nutrition, pediatric health, family health, health research, global/international health, health policy and/or management, environmental health sciences, biostatistics, socio-medical, health education, epidemiology, or another relevant technical field.
+Recruitment Qualifications Education: A university degree in one of the following fields is required: nutrition, public health, nutritional epidemiology, global/international health and nutrition, health/nutrition research, policy and/or management, health sciences, nutritional epidemiology, or another health-related science field.

-Experience: A minimum of two years of professional experience in one or more of the following areas is required: public health/nutrition planning and management, maternal and neonatal health care, or health emergency/humanitarian preparedness.
-Experience working in a developing country is considered as an asset.
-Relevant experience in a UN system agency or organization is considered as an asset.
-Language Requirements: Fluency in English is required.
+Experience: A minimum of two years of professional experience in a developing country in one or more of the following areas is required: nutrition, public health, nutrition planning and management, or maternal, infant and child health/nutrition care.
+Experience in health/nutrition programme/project development in a UN system agency or organization is an asset Language Requirements: Fluency in English is required.
 Knowledge of another official UN language (Arabic, Chinese, French, Russian or Spanish) or a local language is an asset.